QubitProducts/slapdash/README.md

 ## What?

-Slapdash is a lightweight utility JavaScript utility belt, inspired heavily by lodash, with the following desirable features:
+Slapdash is a lightweight JavaScript utility belt, inspired heavily by [lodash][lodash], with the following desirable features:

  - Perform as quickly as possible
  - Be as small as possible
- - Be compatible with Internet Explorer 9 and up (ES5, essentially)
+ - Be compatible with Internet Explorer 9 and up ([ES5][es5], essentially)
  - Allow methods to be required individually

 ## Why?